HamishPayne/CODE-WORDS/Classroom/Week-04/readme.md

 # Week 04

 ## Processing
+Prior to this class I had done a little bit of experimenting with type inside of Processing, I figured out how to use typefaces and also how to enter long form text using a TXT file (below).

+![](long_form_text.jpg)

+This got me thinking about ways I could use the text for the major project.
+I think it could be interesting to not use words at all and try using spoken word of presenting the text through audio in some way.
+I think if we are looking at this as a new way of 'reading' maybe the visual element can be entirely eliminated creating a new experience of reading altogether.
+I think it could be really interesting to push the traditional preconceptions of what it means to read something, Because we are working in a digital space we have the ability to not limit the text to a single language or format.

+*What is the opposite of reading?*
+*What is accessible reading?*
+*What does universal reading look like?*
+*What comes after the Kindle*

 Most of the class this week revolved around coding.
 Karen introduced us working with words and typography in Processing.
-Prior to this class I had done a little bit of experimenting with type myself, I figured out how to use typefaces and also how to enter long form text using a TXT file (a).

-![](long_form_text.jpg)
+We produced a spinning word that grew and shrunk with the mouse coordinates.
+The possibilities of interactivity with the type is something that would be cool to use in the major project